 A Snapchat Story is a series of images and videos (basically, the Snaps you’ve taken and added to your Story in chronological order) that disappear after 24 hours.
 You can create a storyline that plays out over a series of images or you can create a collage of visuals that highlights your brand.

-But before you publish your first Story, you’ll need to consider who you want to see them.
+But before you publish your first Story, you’ll need to consider who you want to see it (and all other future Stories you create and share).
 By default, only your friends can see your Stories.
 If you want to change it so that anyone can see your Story, go to the main menu by tapping the ghost icon and then selecting the “Settings” icon.
 Scroll to “Who Can…” and select “View My Story.”
 Adjust this to “Everyone” to improve the visibility

 To start creating engaging Snapchat Stories, follow the tips below or watch this video:

-Pacing is one of the most important storytelling skills you can master, and Snapchat is a great platform to experiment with.
+Pacing is one of the most important storytelling skills you can master, and Snapchat is a great platform in which to experiment.
 Adjust the timer on images or alternate between shorter and longer videos to build momentum and keep your viewers’ interest.

-While your Story might be -- and probably should be -- less than two minutes long, that doesn’t mean you shouldn’t consider how to craft a narrative that has a beginning, middle, and end.
+Although your Snapchat story is most likely going to only be a minute or two long, that doesn’t mean you shouldn’t consider how to craft a narrative that has a beginning, middle, and end.
 Consider how to open your Story with scenes that

-The great thing about Snapchat is that businesses are still experimenting on the social media platform -- there’s no one right way to communicate.
+The great thing about Snapchat is that businesses are still experimenting on the social media platform — there’s no one right way to communicate.
 So mix it up and try out different formats and themes for your Stories.
 Try interactive content and see how people respond.
-Test out talking-head videos.
 There are a lot of possibilities for content creators.

 In July 2016, Snapchat introduced Memories, an archive of Snaps that makes it easy to save and revisit previously created Snaps within the app.
 Snaps are archived in reverse chronological order, and you can search by location (as long as you’ve enabled access) or graphics such as emojis.
 In addition, the search function includes recognition features so you can find your past Snaps that feature items such as mountains, food, or dogs.